jshuang2/FiveCardPoker/README.md

 ## How to Use:

-If the program is not already compiled, execute the Makefile by entering 'make' into the command line.
+If the program is not already compiled, compile the program by entering `make` into the command line.
 If you have a Windows machine, you may have to install Makefile before using it.
+To recompile, you must first enter `make clean` to delete the previous compilation before then entering the `make` command again.

-If the program is compiled, enter ./poker_game into the terminal to begin the game.
+Once the program is compiled, enter `./poker_game` into the terminal to begin the game.

 ## Conclusion and Future Considerations: